Effective March 1, 2024, Douglas Yang has been elected as partner at Sheppard Mullin.

 Areas of Practice

 Prior to joining Sheppard Mullin, Doug served as a law clerk to the Honorable Helen Gillmor of the U.S. District Court for the District of Hawaii.
-While in law school, Doug served as the Executive Editor of the Boston University Public Interest Law Journal.
+While in law school, he served as the Executive Editor of the Boston University Public Interest Law Journal.

-Doug is a member of the Los Angeles County Bar Association’s Judicial Appointments Committee, Amicus Briefs Committee, and Access to Justice Committee.
-In addition, Doug serves on the board of the Los Angeles Chapter of the Wisconsin Alumni Association.
+Doug is a member of the Los Angeles County Bar Association’s Judicial Appointments Committee and Amicus Briefs Committee.
+In addition, he is a member of the Pacific Council on International Policy.

 - First chaired wage and hour trial involving allegations of unpaid bonuses brought against restaurant group in Ventura County Superior Court, resulting in favorable defense verdict.